jonas-be/k8s-setup-scripts/README.md

 The scripts are made for VMs only with debian installed.

 > **Warning**
-> The repo follwes the [kubernetes docs](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
+> The repo follows the [kubernetes docs](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
-> You should allways check if some steps changed!
+> You should always check if some steps changed!
-> Go through the [kubernetes docs](https://kubernetes.io) for offical instalation instructions.
+> Go through the [kubernetes docs](https://kubernetes.io) for official installation instructions.

 > **Warning**
 > You eventually have to Update versions!